Hotel Albuquerque at Old Town

 Who Should Apply?

 This national program is aimed primarily at professionals in state and local health agencies who have significant responsibility for collecting, processing, analyzing, and reporting MCH data.
-This year, the course is geared to individuals with Basic to Intermediate skills in statistics and epidemiologic methods, preferably in MCH or a related field.
+This year, the course is geared to individuals with Intermediate to Advanced skills in statistics and epidemiologic methods, preferably in MCH or a related field.

 Note: Only applicants who work domestically and regularly analyze data rather than manage programs, will be considered.

-If you have Intermediate to Advanced skills (mostly generate descriptive statistics with limited application of regression analysis), we welcome you to apply to next year’s course, and to review the online archived course materials from the 2020 Intermediate to Advanced course.
+If you have Basic to Intermediate skills (mostly generate descriptive statistics with limited application of regression analysis), we welcome you to apply to next year’s course, and to review the online archived course materials from the 2021 Basic to Intermediate course.
 If you are a program manager, please see the training links below for data users.

-- Applications will be competitively reviewed, and acceptance notifications issued in April.
+- Applications will be competitively reviewed, and acceptance notifications issued by late April.

 Additional Training Resources